Derk from A.S.V.Gay

-Today, March 31st, is Transgender Day of Visibility, that takes place every year to raise the voices of trans people and highlight the importance of inclusion of transgender people within and beyond the LGBTQ+ community.
-To celebrate and remember today, we interviewed transgender member of A.S.V.Gay Michael about his own experiences being trans.
+March 31st is Transgender Day of Visibility, a day that takes place every year to raise the voices of trans people and highlight the importance of inclusion of transgender people within and beyond the LGBTQ+ community.
+To celebrate and remember that day, we interviewed transgender member of A.S.V.Gay Michael about his own experiences being trans.

 Hi!
 My name is Michael Boggia.
 I’m 18 years old and I am a non-binary trans man.
 Currently I’m studying sociology at the UvA.
 Other than that, my biggest hobby is dogs.